ManjeetKhanna/ManjeetKhanna/README.md

 - ⚡ Fun fact: ...
 -->

-About Me
+:rocket: About Me

 :scroll: Certifications
 •	Google Cloud Platform (Associate Cloud Engineer)
 •	Microsoft Azure Fundamentals (AZ-900)
 •	New relic Certified (Full Stack Observability Practioner)

-Professional Experience
+:briefcase: Professional Experience

-Technical Skills
+:hammer_and_wrench: Technical Skills

-Academic Projects

-Achievements

-Interests and future goals:
+:bulb: Interests and future goals:
+I'm excited to apply my skills and experience to tackle challenging projects and drive meaningful innovation.
+I thrive in dynamic environments and am passionate about pushing the boundaries of technology.

 ---

-Connect with me:
+📫 Connect with me:
 - [LinkedIn](linkedin.com/in/manjeet-khanna-1853711a5)
 - [Email](manjeetkhanna04@gmail.com)